 A couple days ago, I posted about tahini date dressing, the perfect thing to splash on your favorite summer salad.
 And today the tahini posts continue with a classic pared-down sauce, the base of all the other recipes this and next week.
-This is the tahini sauce you're probably most familiar with, and it's the most important one to know how to make—it's the one you'll usually find alongside falafel, Jerusalem salad, and shawarma, as well as my roast cauliflower and carrot recipe below.
+This is the tahini sauce you're probably most familiar with, and it's the most important one to know how to make—it's the one you'll usually find alongside falafel, Jerusalem salad, and shawarma, as well as my roasted cauliflower and carrot recipe below.
 Everyone makes their tahini sauce a little differently, and I (maybe not so surprisingly) like to make mine with a decent amount of lemon juice.

 Exactly how much lemon juice and water you add will determine the consistency.
 But tahini has the magical ability to go from thin to thick, and then back to thin again, and if you don't know how this works, it can be very frustrating to work with.
 So here's the deal: